koziniec/pxe-boot/_docs/Arch Installation.md

 Assuming the bridged interface to the physical LAN provides DHCP, you should obtain a DHCP lease on that interface.
 Take note of the interface name.
 In these documents we assume enp0s3 is bridged to the physical LAN and enp0s8 services the internal LAN.

+_Need documentation here to manually configuring an IP address and default route for the situation where DHCP is not provided on the local LAN_

 ## Check clock
 <pre>
 # timedatectl status